sonata-project/SonataMediaBundle/UPGRADE-3.x.md

 When creating a custom video provider, you have to implement the ``getReferenceUrl`` method to establish the media url.

+### Deprecations

+Sonata\MediaBundle\DependencyInjection\Compiler\AddProviderCompilerPass::fixSettings($container)
+is deprecated.
+Please avoid using this method, use ``getExtensionConfig($container)`` instead.

 UPGRADE FROM 3.0 to 3.1
 =======================

 ### Tests

 All files under the ``Tests`` directory are now correctly handled as internal test classes.
 You can't extend them anymore, because they are only loaded when running internal tests.
 More information can be found in the [composer docs](https://getcomposer.org/doc/04-schema.md#autoload-dev).

 ### Deprecated